You can now build a brand for your small business.

 - There are no photos or videos allowed in backstage areas.

-Each of these policies are in place to make sure the magic is never destroyed for their most important guests – the children.
+Each of these policies is in place to make sure the magic is never destroyed for their most important guests – the children.

 By creating this environment, children are allowed to use their imagination to become a part of the magic.